Plumas Lake Elementary School District

 The English Language Proficiency Assessment for California (ELPAC) is the required state test used to determine (initial) English language proficiency for students whose primary language is other than English.
 The initial ELPAC is administered to students within the first 30 days of school or within the first 30 days a student enters the school district.

 The ELPAC assesses the progress of English learners in listening, speaking, reading, and writing English.
 Performance scores in the ELPAC are described by four levels of proficiency: Level 1: Beginning to develop, Level 2: Somewhat developed, Level 3: Moderately developed, and Level 4: Well developed.
-Students who achieve Level 4 should be considered for redesination.
+Students who achieve Level 4 should be considered for redesination as fluent in English.

 Certain students with IEPs may experience difficulties with language aquisition which are directly linked to a disability.
 IEP teams may consider redesignation prior to a particular student reaching Level 4.
 Other students with IEPs may more appropriately be assessed with the Alternative ELPAC.